"Let Us Keep the Feast: Living the Church Year at Home"

 Not Alone: A Literary and Spiritual Companion for Those Confronted with Infertility and Miscarriage is a resource both for those who have suffered through these experiences and for their friends and relatives, who want to understand what their loved ones are going through.

-Get a copy of "Not Alone" at Amazon or at Barnes and Noble or at the publisher's website.
+Get a copy of "Not Alone" at Amazon or at Barnes and Noble.

 I'm also honored to be a contributor to these publications: